Ashokan High Point and Red Hill stand out, but this place has more to offer.

 Although a point-to-point from Upper Cherrytown Road in the south to Dymond Road in the north, the trail is part of an extensive snowmobile-equestrian-multiple trail network.
 1.7 miles is part of the Long Path.
 This hike’s most attractive feature is the 30-foot cascading Vernooy Falls and swim holes and the old spillway’s remnant for the “Cornelius” Vernooy Mill complex.
 There is not much reason to hike beyond the falls.

 Red Hill Fire Tower (1.2 miles, ascent 900′, yellow markers)

 The sixty-foot Red Hill fire tower sits atop 2,980-foot Red Hill.
 It affords a panoramic view of the Catskill peaks to the west and north and the Rondout Reservoir from behind Denman Mountain.
 Follow the yellow-marked Red Hill Tower Trail from Coons Road (formerly Dinch Road) just outside of Claryville-a moderate, three-mile, round-trip hike.
 The Red Hill Fire Tower is open most weekends when staffed by volunteers from Memorial Day through Columbus Day.
 On all other days, the tower is available just below the cab.

 Long Path (9.28 miles, Aqua marked)

-Leaving the Vernooy Kill Falls Trail the Long Path turns sharply northeast climbs on gentle terrain and then swings north-northwest at 1 mile.
-The trail climbs quickly over Pople Hill and then levels again before it reaches the top of Vroony Kill at 1.43 miles and shortly after swings west.
+Leaving the Vernooy Kill Falls Trail, the Long Path turns sharply northeast, climbs on gentle terrain, and then swings north-northwest at 1 mile.
+The trail rises quickly over Pople Hill and then levels again before it reaches the top of Vroony Kill at 1.43 miles and shortly after swings west.
 There are nice at-large camping spots in this area, especially after the trail swings west.